TriplyDB/Documentation/docs/triply-client-js/index.md

 The [`Dataset`](#dataset) class represents a TriplyDB dataset.

-#### Dataset.addService(serviceType: string, name: string)
+#### Dataset.addService(type: string, name: string)

 Creates a new service for this dataset.

-The `serviceType` argument specifies the type of service that is created.
-The following values are supported:
+The service type is specified with the `type` parameter, which supports the following values:

   - `"sparql"` :: Starts a SPARQL service.

 The `name` argument can be used to distinguish between different endpoints over the same dataset that are used for different tasks.